ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

     https://ieeexplore.ieee.org/document/8659392.

 * ``warpx.do_multi_J`` (`0` or `1`; default: `0`)
     Whether to use the multi-J algorithm, where current deposition and field update are performed multiple times within each time step.
 The number of sub-steps is determined by the input parameter ``warpx.do_multi_J_n_depositions``.
 Unlike sub-cycling, field gathering is performed only once per time step, as in regular PIC cycles.
+For simulations with strong numerical Cherenkov instability (NCI), it is recommended to use the multi-J algorithm in combination with ``psatd.do_time_averaging = 1``.

 * ``warpx.do_multi_J_n_depositions`` (integer; default: `1`)
     Number of sub-steps to use with the multi-J algorithm, when ``warpx.do_multi_J = 1``.